-Though the ancient Greek philosophers placed emphasis on the use of reason in daily life, they were fully aware that carrying out this precept was no simple matter.
+Though the ancient Greek philosophers placed emphasis on the use of reason in daily life, they were fully aware of its pitfalls.
 Is it reason that drives our moral behaviour or our moral intuitions (our natural inclinations like the emotions of various kinds that guide our behaviour)?
 Is an objective reason always accompanied by a desire or are desires something that is ‘added’.
 Reason, it appears, has no traction without the will which supplies the goals that reason pursues.

 Are rationally binding rules like the Categorical Imperative independent of the will as Immanuel Kant claimed?
 The question of the extent to which our moral decision-making does or should come from our reason or our will/passions as suggested by Hume is still debated.
-This is an important unresolved issue of cognitive science and it is discussed in the article on reason & morality.
+Certainly our will can be subjected to reason with various degrees of difficulty.

 Subjectivism & objectivism

 Certainly normative laws seem different from scientific laws and evidence-based (empirical) statements of fact.
 Scientific laws seem to be stronger in some way.
 This intuition about the difference between scientific and normative laws is cleverly illustrated by the T-shirt inscribed ‘gravity is not just a good idea’.

 Does this suggest that morality is ‘just a good idea‘ – a personal opinion or matter of taste?
 Is there really an unbridgable divide between science and ethics?
 When we have moral disagreements are we destined to simply agree to differ with no means of finding a ‘rational’ solution?